 Criminal Defense Lawyer in Michigan

 Stephanie received her Bachelor of Arts degree from Michigan State University in 1996.
-As a political science major, she focused on world politics and studied abroad at the University of London, London, England.
+As a political science major, she focused on world politics and studied abroad at the University of London in London, England.
 Stephanie earned her Juris Doctor degree from Michigan State University College of Law in 2000.
 Admitted to practice by the State Bar of Michigan in 2000, she was also admitted to the Federal District Court for the Eastern and Western Districts of Michigan and the United States Court of Appeals for the Sixth Circuit.

 Stephanie began her legal career at a large firm and then returned to the Michigan Attorney General’s office, where she clerked throughout law school.
 During her tenure as an Assistant Attorney General for the State of Michigan, Stephanie practiced in both the Criminal and Labor Bureaus as a trial litigator and appellate attorney.